Karen Walker (footballer): Club career

 Walker's neighbour, Karen Skillcorn, was already playing for Doncaster Belles and recruited Walker as a fifteen-year-old.
 After a period as a substitute, Walker became first choice when the club's regular centre-forward became pregnant.
 In a long career with the club she eventually played in 11 FA Women's Cup finals, winning five of them.
 With the formation of the National Division in 1991, Walker scored 36 goals in 14 games to help Doncaster win the inaugural title.
 Red Star Southampton were vanquished 4–0 in the 1992 WFA Cup Final as the club won a League and Cup double.
 Walker reportedly set a record by scoring a hat-trick in every round of the Cup, including the final.

 International career

 In July 1988, Walker made her England debut as a teenager against an Italy B team in the Mundialito tournament.
 Scoring with her first kick of the ball inspired Walker to take her subsequent football career much more seriously.

+In November 2022, Walker was recognized by The Football Association as one of the England national team's legacy players, and as the 72nd women's player to be capped by England.